Securing real estate development loans in Thailand: steps, notification thresholds, and IBC impact

 An International Business Center (IBC) structure can provide significant advantages to developers, particularly in terms of tax benefits and loan interest rates.
 Under the IBC program, companies that qualify as an IBC are eligible for reduced corporate income tax rates and exemptions on specific types of income, including interest income from foreign sources.

-For developers operating under an IBC structure, the interest on real estate development loans may be reduced due to these tax incentives.
-Additionally, qualifying for IBC status can provide access to preferential loan terms from both domestic and international lenders, as the financial institution views the tax benefits as lowering the overall risk of the loan.
+For developers operating under an IBC structure, tax incentives may reduce the interest on real estate development loans.
+Additionally, qualifying for IBC status can provide access to preferential loan terms from both domestic and international lenders, as financial institutions view the tax benefits as lowering the overall risk of the loan.

-However, the process of becoming an IBC is highly regulated by the Revenue Department of Thailand, and the company must meet specific criteria, including the generation of income from foreign sources and maintaining a minimum level of expenses within Thailand.
-If the company does not meet these requirements, it may lose its IBC status, which could lead to higher loan interest rates and loss of tax benefits.
+However, the Revenue Department of Thailand highly regulates the process of becoming an IBC.
+The company must meet specific criteria, including generating income from foreign sources and maintaining a minimum level of expenses within Thailand.
+Failure to meet these requirements may result in the loss of IBC status, leading to higher loan interest rates and loss of tax benefits.

 What are the risks associated with real estate development loans?

 One of the primary risks is the potential for project delays or cost overruns.
 These issues can arise from unexpected changes in market conditions, labor shortages, or regulatory delays.
-Thai law mandates that failure to meet the project’s deadlines could allow the lender to foreclose on the property under the Civil and Commercial Code.
+Thai law mandates that if a project misses its deadlines, the lender may foreclose on the property under the Civil and Commercial Code.

-Changes in zoning laws or environmental regulations can impact the project’s viability.
-Developers may need to modify their plans, which can increase costs and lead to legal disputes.
-It is advisable for developers to include arbitration clauses in contracts with contractors to expedite the resolution of such disputes.
+Changes in zoning laws or environmental regulations can affect the project’s viability.
+Developers may need to modify their plans, which can increase costs and trigger legal disputes.
+Developers should include arbitration clauses in contracts with contractors to expedite the resolution of such disputes.

-If a borrower is unable to complete the project or repay the loan, the lender may need to foreclose on the property.
+If a borrower cannot complete the project or repay the loan, the lender may foreclose on the property.
 Thai law requires lenders to follow strict procedures for foreclosure, including registering the action with the Land Department and auctioning the property in a public sale.
 Failure to comply with these procedures can lead to legal challenges.

 Conclusion

 Real estate development loans provide significant opportunities for growth in Thailand’s property market.
 However, developers must navigate a complex legal framework, including the Foreign Business Act, Land Code, and zoning regulations.
-Additionally, when dealing with high-value loans, compliance with reporting requirements to the Bank of Thailand and other relevant authorities is essential.
+Additionally, when dealing with high-value loans, developers must comply with reporting requirements to the Bank of Thailand and other relevant authorities.

-For developers operating under an IBC structure, the benefits of reduced loan interest rates and tax exemptions can provide significant financial advantages.
+For developers operating under an IBC structure, reduced loan interest rates and tax exemptions can provide significant financial advantages.
 However, maintaining compliance with IBC regulations is crucial to retaining these benefits.

 Ultimately, both borrowers and lenders must ensure that all legal requirements are met, from title verification to mortgage registration, to mitigate risks and ensure project success.